endergreen12/pjsekai-frida-scripts/README.md

 ---

-Here are the explanations for the options:
+Here are the explanations for these options:

 ---

 - Mode

-  You can choose from between first person and third person
+  You can choose between first person and third person

 - Change FOV